The governability of the State

 Sumar spokesperson in Congress, Verónica Martínez Barbero, at a press conference.

 From the Moncloa Palace, Alegría countered that the Spanish government "takes the housing issue very seriously" and noted that the budget has increased eightfold.
-Sources from the aforementioned ministry criticize the fact that she has been waiting a month for Sumar to appoint interlocutors to address some of her demands and that they have yet to reach an agreement.
+Sources from the aforementioned ministry criticize the fact that she has been waiting for a month for Sumar to appoint interlocutors to address some of her demands and that they have still not reached an agreement.
+This party asserts that this is an "excuse" and that the important thing is not the people, but the policies.
+Other sources from the Moncloa Palace point out that some of the proposals are unconstitutional, downplaying the call for resignation and framing it as an attempt by Sumar to gain ground.

 Pressure from the Commons also in the PSC

-In fact, the measure agreed upon in the investiture pact between the PSC (Spanish Socialist Workers' Party) and Comuns (Spanish National Assembly) is expected to be approved this October.
-However, Albiach noted that no sanctions have yet been applied for violating the housing law, nor has this unit been created, nor has the registry of large landowners.reports Roger Palós.
+In fact, it is initially expected to be implemented this October as part of a measure agreed upon in the investiture pact between the PSC (Spanish Socialist Workers' Party) and Comuns (Spanish National Assembly).
+However, Albiach noted that no sanctions have yet been applied for violating the housing law, nor has this unit been created, nor has the registry of large landowners been created.reports Roger Palós.

 stats